h3ndrk/dbus-notifications/README.md

 Actions, [Hints](https://developer.gnome.org/notification-spec/#hints), [Markup](https://developer.gnome.org/notification-spec/#markup) and [Icons](https://developer.gnome.org/notification-spec/#icons-and-images) are not supported.

+This program uses the **libdbus** library.
+It is compatible to the **libnotify** library.

 ## Output

 Example output on command line:

     {"app_name":"notify-send","body":"Example body","summary":"Some text...","expire_timeout":1000}

+The previous output can be reproduced via

+    $ notify-send --expire-time=1000 "Example body" "Some text..."

 * `app_name`: The optional name of the application sending the notification.
 Can be blank.
 * `body`: The optional detailed body text.
 Can be empty.